-Reaction times are a big reason.
+Reaction times are a big reason for rear-end crashes.
 You need to give yourself enough time to react and avoid things that can weaken your reaction time.

 A study by the University of Iowa conducted in the year 2000, found that the average reaction time to brake is about 2.3 seconds.
 If you are going highway speeds, that could easily be 200 or more feet before you can apply your brake.
 If you’re driving very aggressively and are only giving the car ahead a few feet, you have absolutely no way to react quickly enough to that car suddenly applying the brakes.

 While driving, we constantly have to make speed adjustments based on the car in front of us in order to stay a safe distance away.
 This is especially important when the car ahead slows to a complete stop.
 Distractions hurt our ability to account for these changes.
 Common driving distractions include: